Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 - [Wireless Dictionary of Acronyms & Abbreviations @ IWPC: The International Wireless Industry Consortium](https://www.iwpc.org/dictionary.aspx)

 ## ⭕📖 `Wi-Fi`: Definition
-_Wi-Fi is not an abbreviation for “wireless fidelity”; the name was created by a marketing firm hired by WECA and chosen for its pleasing sound and similarity to “hi-fi” (high-fidelity).
+_Wi-Fi is not an abbreviation for “wireless fidelity”; the name was created by "Interbrand", a marketing firm hired by WECA & chosen because it sounds more pleaseant than 'IEEE 802.11b Direct Sequence" & similarity to “hi-fi” (high-fidelity).
 The name is often written as WiFi, Wifi, or wifi, but these are not approved by the Wi-Fi Alliance._
 - [Wi-Fi Definition @ Britanica](https://www.britannica.com/technology/Wi-Fi)
 - [wifi / Wi-Fi :: Wiki](https://es.wikipedia.org/wiki/Wifi) _español_
 - [wifi / Wi-Fi :: Wiki](https://en.wikipedia.org/wiki/Wi-Fi) _english_